KyoChigo/Parameter-Calculator-for-7-Crystal-Systems/README.md

-# Parameter-Calculator-for-7-Crystal-Systems
+# Parameter Calculator for 7 Crystal Systems
-A Phython-based parameter calculator for 7 crystal systems.
+This is a Python-based parameter calculator for 7 crystal systems.